iamharlan/DTOD-Modal-Standalone/README.md

 2. Paste the entire script snippet into the footer of your website, just above the ```<body>``` tag.

-3. The snippet uses the light theme by default.
-You can change this in the snippet where indicated.
+3. The snippet uses specific options by default.
+You can change these in the snippet where indicated by "var".